MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-fra-deployment.md

 6. Run Modern POS in the debugger, and test the functionality.

-## Storing certificate for digital signing in Azure Key Valut
+## Storing certificate for digital signing in Azure Key Vault

 The digital signature extension uses a certificate installed into the local certificate storage of the machine on which Retail Server is deployed.
 The thumbprint of the certificate needs to be specified in the configuration file (see the section [SequentialSignatureRegister component](#SequentialSignatureRegister-component) for more details).
 Depending on the implementation topology, it may be required to store the certificate in an [Azure Key Vault storage](https://docs.microsoft.com/en-us/azure/key-vault/key-vault-get-started).
 The Dynamics 365 for Retail localization for France contains a code sample that demonstrates how to override the signing flow and sign sales transactions by using a certificate that is stored in an Azure Key Vault storage.